PhobGCC/PhobGCC-doc/For_Users/Phob_Calibration_Guide_Latest.md

   * Mode 4: Start must be held for 1.5 seconds to activate.
   * Mode 5: Start and D-Pad Up both must be held for 1.5 seconds to activate.
   * Mode 6: D-Pad Up is disabled entirely and Start must be held for 1.5 seconds to activate.
+* You can bypass the lockout or delay.
+For D-Pad Up, holding D-Pad Up and then pressing Start will output only D-Pad Up.
+For Start, holding Start and pressing D-Pad Down will output only Start.

+# Raw Stick Output - L+R+Du/Dd

+This command is new in version 0.31.

+Raw stick output isn't a setting, but a temporary mode that helps diagnose stick issues.
+Instead of the remapped stick output, it shows the unprocessed sensor values in a range from 0 to 100.

+Enable it with **LR** + **D-pad Up** and disable it with **LR** + **D-pad Down**.

+Alternatively, if you hard reset the controller (or have never calibrated it before) any uncalibrated sticks will default to raw stick output.

+With the sticks centered, Phob 2s and some Phob 1.2s should be close to 50.
+Phob 1.1s and most Phob 1.2s should be roughly 30.

+When you move a stick horizontally or vertically, the raw output should change only in that axis by at least 10 in each direction.

+If this isn't the case, then the hardware likely needs some sort of repair.

 # Analog Stick Calibration - AXY+L

+Before you begin calibration, you must verify that the sticks are working electrically and that GCC Test Suite is initialized properly.

+Check that the Origin XY and C-Origin XY are both (-001, -001).

+Put the controller into Raw Stick Output mode and verify that the sticks are centered roughly on 30 or 50, and are sensitive enough to stick motion in all axes.

 [Basic PhobGCC Analog Stick Calibration - YouTube](https://www.youtube.com/watch?v=rkgtqwIE8Iw)